unahouExosite/docs/rpc/README.md

 ##recordbatch

 Records a list of historical entries to the resources specified.
+This is a more compact way of writing to multiple resources compared with combining multiple `record` calls into a single request.

 ```
 {